heidenreich/theironyard.github.io/source/academy/mobile-engineering/faq/index.markdown

 **Online resources**

 We love telling people that you can find *almost* all of the *raw information* in our curriculum online, for free.
 It’s no secret: “Google University” has produced many a fine programmer.
 In almost every case, though, their skill was forged over years of experience, trial, error, and learning the hard way how much horrible information and advice there is on the internet.
 With the ever-increasing technological advances in the world of programming, it’s getting even harder to sort the good from the bad and keep up with what new tools you should learn.
-Our course is designed to trim the fat you find online, compress learning time time by showing you the right resources, dive far deeper than most internet tutorials take you, and, most importantly, teach you the intangible elements of great programming (collaborative coding, architecture, workflows, good communication, etc.)
+Our course is designed to trim the fat you find online, compress learning time by showing you the right resources, dive far deeper than most internet tutorials take you, and, most importantly, teach you the intangible elements of great programming (collaborative coding, architecture, workflows, good communication, etc.)

 **Online code education programs**